 - Breakfast on the first day of arrival

-Once the Groupon was purchased we had to finalize with travel company Gate 1 Travel.
-Pay attention to the dates on Groupon such as how soon you need to book the trip after purchase.
+Once the Groupon was purchased we had to finalize detail with travel company Gate 1 Travel.
+Pay attention to the dates on Groupon such as how soon you need to book the trip after purchasing the Groupon Getaway.
 Booking additional excursions with Gate 1 was easy.
 The only downside to using Gate 1 was that they partnered with several local providers, so when there was an issue with our Northern Lights tour (which was canceled due to the weather) it was hard to know where to go.
 The notes of the deal stated that if the Northern Lights tour was canceled another would be offered, which never happened.
 Since Gate 1 provides deals for international travel, an international toll-free number, maybe a click to chat would be helpful and additional hours of operation.

 This deal was purchased in 2014.
 You can find much better priced Iceland Groupon deals for under $600.

 Additional Things To Check Before Purchasing A Groupon Getaway